 The Core All Cap Strategy seeks alpha across the entire capitalization spectrum deriving its stock selection from a bottom-up research process.
 Identifying undervalued companies with important earnings growth to provide the opportunity to achieve significant absolute returns without taking on undue risk.
-The strategy consists of both growth, value, and income stocks that are selected based on our conviction to hold the companies long term and their relative fundamental strength and market dominance in their respective sectors.
-The fund will hone in on the best idea from each market cap, while passive funds will focus on the entire market.
-The strategy is opportunistic and flexible, employing a multi-cap stock selection approach.
+The strategy consists of both growth, value, and income stocks that are selected based on our conviction to hold the companies’ long term and their relative fundamental strength and market dominance in their respective sectors.
+The strategy seeks to hone in on the best ideas from each market, while passive funds seek to focus on the entire market.
+We believe the strategy is opportunistic and flexible, employing a multi-cap stock selection approach.

 Core Select Strategy

 The Core Select Strategy invests in a selection of high conviction stocks without the dilution from being overly diversified.
 The strategy seeks long-term capital appreciation through a condensed mix of investments.
 The Core Select Strategy seeks to deliver the best opportunity for risk adjusted returns with a goal of capital appreciation and structuring the portfolios reflecting the firm’s highest conviction and focus.